Rvish-glitch/nutripy/README.md

-# 🥗 NutriDev — Nutrition Tracking App
+# 🥗 NutriPy — Nutrition Tracker

 > A smart nutrition tracker that lets you scan barcodes, search Indian foods, calculate BMI, and log your daily meals.